What’s the deal with Armenia and Azerbaijan?

 This wasn’t the first time in recent months that tensions between Azerbaijan and Armenia had spilled out onto the world stage.
 Arsenal FC’s Armenian player Henrik Mkhitaryan was unable to travel to May’s Europa League final in Baku – the Azerbaijani capital – out of fears for his safety.
 An Arsenal fan who travelled to watch the match was stopped by local police simply for having Mkhitaryan’s name printed on the back of his shirt.
 So, what’s the deal?

-Well, it all centres on a disputed territory known as Nagorno Karabakh, or Artsakh depending on which side of the fence you’re on.
-While internationally recognised as part of Azerbaijan, the region has a majority-Armenian population and has been under Armenian control for more than 28 years.
+Tensions centre on a disputed territory known as Nagorno-Karabakh, or Artsakh depending on which side of the fence you’re on.
+Internationally recognised as part of Azerbaijan, the region has a majority-Armenian population and has been under Armenian control for more than 28 years.
 Azerbaijanis see the region as an ancient and inseparable part of their country, while Armenians feel broadly the same.
 You can see the problem here.

 Regional tensions in the modern context really began in the dying days of the Soviet Union, within which both Armenia and Azerbaijan were Soviet Socialist Republics (SSR).
-Within Azerbaijan SSR was the Nagorno – Karabakh Autonomous Oblast (NKAO).
-The oblast had a primarily ethnic-Armenian population, which could tolerate forming part of Azerbaijan as part of a suzerain system with ties to Armenia and an empowered Moscow.
-As Moscow’s power wained in the late 1980s and it became clear that Armenia and Azerbaijan would eventually become independent states, debate over the future of Nagorno-Karabkh and its Armenian population caused tensions which would later escalate into war.
+The Nagorno-Karabakh Autonomous Oblast (NKAO) sat within the Azerbaijan SSR.
+The oblast had a primarily ethnic-Armenian population, which could tolerate forming part of Azerbaijan as part of a suzerain system with ties to Armenia and a dominant Moscow.
+As Moscow’s power waned in the late 1980s it became clear that Armenia and Azerbaijan would eventually become independent states.
+Debate over Nagorno-Karabkh and its Armenian population caused tensions which would later escalate into war.

 The ceasefire left Armenia in control of a large portion of Azerbaijani territory, despite international pressure to withdraw.
 Violence has flared up semi-constantly post-ceasefire, most commonly along the so-called ‘line of contact’ which divides the two forces.
 In 2008 political turmoil in Armenia led to fighting on its border with Azerbaijan.
 The clashes became known as the Mardakert Skirmishes, and left multiple dead on both sides.
 Fighting occurred in the same region in 2010.